NET WORTH: Unknown

 GUN CONTROL: Conway had little interest in national affairs until the massacre at Sandy Hook Elementary School in Newtown, Connecticut.
 The shooting occurred while the Conways were hosting a Christmas party with guests which included Gabrielle Giffords.
 Her presence was interpreted as “a sign,” by Conway who later became a gun control activist.
 Conway has started a campaign with other venture capitalists to encourage the development of gun safety technology, working with organizations like the Sandy Hook Promise.
 This has taken the form of the Smart Tech Challenges Foundation, a group led by Conway that invests in businesses trying to develop smart gun technology.
 This explains Conway's support of the Avielle Foundation as well.

-It has also been reported that Conway is on the board of Americans for Responsible Solutions, a non-profit super PAC formed by Gabrielle Giffords in 2013 to help stem gun violence.
+Conway is on the board of Americans for Responsible Solutions, a non-profit super PAC formed by Gabrielle Giffords in 2013 to help stem gun violence.

 BAY AREA COMMUNITY: Conway founded and currently chairs sf.citi (the San Francisco Citizens Initiative for Technology and Innovation), a nonprofit that is "leveraging the collective power of the tech sector as a force for civic action in San Francisco."
 Sf.citi advocates for the technology community in San Francisco and includes at least 500 companies such as Google, Facebook, and Salesforce.
 Sf.citi is also involved in a number of public initiatives, and private/public partnerships involving tech companies.